SiniticMTError: A Machine Translation Dataset with Error Annotations for Sinitic Languages: Ethics Statement

-Our work introduces a dataset built from a publicly available, non-sensitive source dataset \texttt{FLORES+} \citep{goyal-etal-2022-flores101, nllb-24-flores200, yu-etal-2024-machine}.
-The annotators are native speakers of the target language (Cantonese or Wu Chinese), knowledgeable about their work and the dataset's downstream use.
-We internally review the work to ensure it does not contain any personally identifiable information.
+Our work introduces a dataset built from the publicly available \texttt{FLORES+} \citep{goyal-etal-2022-flores101, nllb-24-flores200, yu-etal-2024-machine}.
+The annotators are native speakers of the target language (Mandarin, Cantonese or Wu Chinese), knowledgeable about their work and the dataset's downstream use.
+We internally review the annotations to ensure it does not contain any sensitive or personally identifiable information.

 The \texttt{mt} outputs on which error spans were annotated were generated by publicly available LLMs and may contain unintended biases or stereotypes.
+While we ensure that they do not explicitly contain sensitive material, we acknowledge that they may include token distributions that does not represent our values, or opinions.
 We encourage responsible and context-aware use of our dataset in downstream applications.